 Too much cholesterol in the blood can lead to cardiovascular disease.
 Cardiovascular disease is the No. 1 cause of death in the

-Your diet, weight, physical activity and exposure to tobacco smoke all affect your cholesterol level — and these factors may be controlled by:
+Your diet, weight, physical activity and exposure to tobacco smoke all affect your cholesterol level.

 Know Your Fats

 Knowing which fats raise LDL cholesterol and which ones don't is the first step in lowering your risk of heart disease.